asteyven/SET08103-base/units/unit03/unit03b.md

 # Unit 3b: The Three Ways - Underpinning Principles of DevOps

-In this lecture we will explore the key principles of DevOps and how these are mapped to the work in the rest of the module.
+In this Unit we will explore the key principles of DevOps and how these are mapped to the work in the rest of the module.
 DevOps, and the culture surrounding it, has become a desirable trend for graduates.
 In this module we skate over the principles with a software engineering lens.
 The principles you will find are similar to ones already discussed in the module.

 ## Behavioural Objectives

 - [ ] **Define** *DevOps*.
 - [ ] **Describe** the *Three Ways of DevOps.*
-- [ ] **Reflect on** how *the lectures map to the Three Ways.*
+- [ ] **Reflect on** how *the Units covered in the module map to the Three Ways.*

 ## Overview of DevOps

 DevOps tries to address the boundary between the developers (the creators of software) and operations (the management of software).
 DevOps is a set of principles and techniques that enable improved working between these two groups, driven by a number of the ideas we have already presented in this module:

-- The Lean Movement (we covered [Lean Software Development in Lecture 04](../lecture04)).
+- The Lean Movement (we covered Lean Software Development in [Unit 02b](../unit02/unit02b.md)).
-- The Agile Manifesto (we covered [Agile in Lecture 01](../lecture01)).
+- The Agile Manifesto (we covered Agile in [Unit 01a](../unit01/unit01a.md)).
-- Agile Infrastructure and Velocity Movement ([modern software architectures in Lecture 05](../lecture05) is related to this idea).
+- Agile Infrastructure and Velocity Movement (modern software architectures in [Unit 03a](../unit03/unit03a.md) is related to this idea).
-- The Continuous Delivery Movement (we cover [Continuous Delivery in Lecture 16](../lecture16)).
+- The Continuous Delivery Movement (we cover Continuous Delivery in [Unit 08a](../unit08/unit08a.md)).
-- The Toyota Kata - which is about continuous improvement.
+- The Toyota Kata - which is about continuous improvement (covered in [Unit 01a](../unit01/unit01a.md)).

-In [Lecture 05](../lecture05) we examined modern software architecture.
+In [Unit 03a](../unit03/unit03a.md) we examined modern software architecture.
 The following table summarises how these trends have affected business practices.

 |       | **1970s-1980s** | **1990s** | **2000s-Present** |
 |-------|-----------------|-----------|-------------------|